witodivaro/LOTTERY.sol.py/README.md

 <ol>
   <li>Make sure you have brownie, ganache-cli & python packages installed</li>
   <li>List your network in <code>brownie-config.yaml</code> under the <code>networks</code> field and add the respective ETH/USD Price Feed address.
 Use this <a href="https://docs.chain.link/docs/ethereum-addresses/">data feeds</a> list to find your network feed</li>
+  <li>Specify the <code>WEB3_INFURA_PROJECT_ID</code> in the <code>.env</code> file to connect to the test network using Infura.
+Alternatevily you can use any HTTP blockchain connection provider you want, please check how to connect the desired provider in brownie documentation.</code>
   <li>Make sure the 5 <b>private keys</b> specified in <code>brownie-config.yaml</code> under <code>accounts/account_[index]</code> fields are linked to the accounts that have enough ETH (>= 0.1) on a wanted network.
 You can fund your accounts using public faucets like the <a href="https://faucets.chain.link/rinkeby">Rinkeby faucet</a>
   <li>Run <code>brownie compile</code> to compile the contract and check if the solidity code has no syntax errors</li>
   <li>Run <code>brownie run scripts/deploy.py --network={YOUR_NETWORK}</code> to deploy the contract to your test network</li>